seme4/ssi-consultancy/DeployerDeveloperReview.md

     Require all denied

-using a new module mod_authz_host.
+using a new module, mod_authz_host.
 It then comments that "For compatibility with old configurations, the new module mod_access_compat is provided".

 The deployers guide should state what web servers are supported, and also what others sameAs Lite is known to run under.

-### Decide what MySQL versions are to be supported
+### Decide which MySQL versions are supported

 [MySQL](http://www.mysql.com) is now owned by Oracle.
-There is a GPL-licensed fork of MySQL, [MariaDB](https://mariadb.org) is GPL fork of MySQL also available:
+There is also a GPL-licensed fork of MySQL, [MariaDB](https://mariadb.org), now available.
+For example, within the Ubuntu package manager:

     $ sudo apt-cache search mysql | grep mysql-server mysql-server - MySQL database server (metapackage depending on the latest version)